Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 My goal was to get a Business Class flight to Europe.
 And my Freedom card was clutch.

 I’ve had my no annual fee Freedom card for years and years.
 I use it fairly often, but especially whenever there’s a quarterly promotion I really like.
-See, each quarter the Freedom puts certain shopping categories on 5X special.
+See, each quarter card members can earn 5% cash back (or 5x Ultimate Rewards points) on certain shopping categories (up to $1,500 each quarter you activate).
 All you have to do is click a box in the email they send you and you’re all set.

 In the past, 5X special categories have included grocery stores, restaurants, and internet bills.
 You’ll earn 5X points per $1 instead of the usual 1 point per dollar.
 Freedom caps you at $1,500 in spending per quarter, so the most you can earn is 7,500 Chase Ultimate Rewards points.
 This really adds up and is a big part of the reason I had 48,144 points in my account.